Skip to main content

 West Virginia students learn how to map the Galaxy to better understand our Universe.

-Over the last weekend in March, a group of high school students under the direction of West Virginia University Physics and Astronomy Associate Professor Loren Anderson and former West Virginia University Teaching Associate Professor Kathryn Williamson convened at Green Bank Observatory, in Pocahontas County, WV, to collect data for the The Mapping the Milky Way outreach project.
+Over the last weekend in March, a group of high school students under the direction of West Virginia University Physics and Astronomy Associate Professor Loren Anderson and former West Virginia University Teaching Associate Professor Kathyrn Williamson convened at Green Bank Observatory, in Pocahontas County, WV, to collect data for the The Mapping the Milky Way outreach project.

 Group photo of Mapping the Milky Way 2023